rclark/geocarto/README.md

     - Give your lines the class name `geolines`
     - Give your points the class name `structurepoints`
     - Give your polygons the class name `geopolys`
+    - Give your surficial points the class name `surficialpoints`

 *Note: the given polygon color will likely not be valid for your map.
 Take a look in the `polys` folder for ways you might be able to quickly generate your polygon symbology.*